FREE Case Review (866) 588-0600

 How Does Asbestos Exposure Occur?

-Exposure occurs when asbestos fibers are inhaled.
+According to a 1994 study from the National Institute of Health, exposure occurs when asbestos fibers are inhaled.
 If an asbestos-containing product is left intact, then exposure to the asbestos fiber is less likely.
-However, if that asbestos-containing product is cut, sawed, mixed, drilled, buffed, vibrated, sanded or otherwise disturbed, this causes asbestos fibers to be released into the air.
+However, if that asbestos-containing product is cut, sawed, mixed, drilled, buffed, vibrated, sanded, or otherwise disturbed, this causes asbestos fibers to be released into the air [3].

 Because individual asbestos fibers are so tiny that they can only be seen with a microscope, they are very lightweight and stay in the air for a long time.